n1n4-303/n1n4-303.github.io/README.md

 ## Music Producer/Sound designer

-Paranoia is a Brazilian DJ, producer and sound designer based in Lisbon.
+Nina (aka.
+Paranoia) is a Brazilian producer/audio designer based in Lisbon.
 Paranoia started making electronic music in 2009.
-They’re inspired by the underground sound of techno, EBM and by synthesizer and electronic music pioneers such as Pauline Oliveros and Wendy Carlos and that influence can be heard throughout their productions and DJ sets.
+They’re inspired by the underground sound of techno, EBM and by synthesizer and electronic music pioneers, that influence can be heard throughout their productions and DJ sets.
 Paranoia’s goal is to create a unique sonic experience every time.

 ### Wwise demo